Jeans modeling of axisymmetric galaxies with multiple stellar populations: Conclusions

-As in the previous version of the code \citep[JASMINE,][]{pos13}, the potential of each component is computed via elliptic integrals, a very accurate but quite time-expensive approach, that can become impractical especially when dealing with the exploration of the parameter space of multi-component models.
-For this purpose, in JASMINE2 we maximally exploit all the scalings allowed by the Poisson and the Jeans equations, and by the projection formulae.
-This scheme naturally leads to an organisation of JASMINE2 in two logically distinct parts: the Potential \& Jeans Solver and the Post-Processing (PP).
-In practice, once the structural properties of the scaled stellar and DM distributions are assigned, the code computes, with a single run of the Potential \& Jeans Solver, the scaled solutions of the Jeans equations, defining a \textit{family} of models.
-The scaled Jeans solutions are then combined in PP, with the desired mass and luminosity weights, and through the choice of appropriate kinematical decompositions, and then projected.
+In the numerical implementation, the gravitational potential of the density components is computed by default in terms of complete elliptic integrals (equation \ref{eq:ellpot}), a very accurate but quite time-expensive approach, that can become impractical especially when dealing with the exploration of the parameter space of multi-component models.
+To reduce the computational time, we fully exploited the scalings allowed by the Poisson and the Jeans equations, and by the projection formulae.
+The resulting scheme led to an organisation of JASMINE2 in two logically distinct parts: the Potential and Jeans Solver and the Post-Processing (PP).
+In practice, once the structural properties of the scaled stellar and DM distributions are assigned, the code computes, with a single run of the Potential and Jeans Solver, the scaled solutions of the Jeans equations, defining a \textit{family} of models.
+The scaled Jeans solutions are then combined in PP, with the desired mass and luminosity weights, and the choice of appropriate kinematical decompositions, and then projected.
 The PP procedure can be performed several times, obtaining different specific models in the same family.
 Finally, for each model, the two physical scales $\Mstar$ and $\rstar$ can be assigned.
-A further benefit of the presented approach is the possibility to gain the most transparent understanding of the role of each density component in determining the resulting kinematical fields of the galaxy.
+A further benefit of the presented approach is the possibility to gain a full understanding of the role of each density component in determining the resulting kinematical fields of the galaxy.
+For special density distributions, a further reduction of computational time is obtained by evaluating the potential with specific integral formulae, such as the Chandrasekhar formula for ellipsoidal distributions, and integrals involving Bessel functions for factorised disc distributions (see Appendix \ref{app:expdisc}).